open-education-hub/essentials-security/system-exploration/index.md

 The quizzes cover subjects discussed today and during the previous session.
 Think of them as a recap.

-The answer to each of the riddles in the files `question-*` from the `activities/surgical-precision/public` is the name of the flag you need to submit for that particular riddle.
+The answer to each of the riddles in the files `question-*` from the `activities/surgical-precision/public` is the name of one of the given files.
+When you've found an answer, upload the flag in that file.

 Beware of [red herrings](https://en.wikipedia.org/wiki/Red_herring)!